espilioto/SERIAL-KILLER-MSP430/README.md

 Here is the link for the GUI project: https://github.com/espilioto/SERIAL-KILLER-beta

-Many thanks to the 43oh forum for the help (even though I didn't even start a new thread) :P It's a very nice place if you're into this stuff.
-Threads that helped me develop this:
+Many thanks to the 43oh forum for the help (even though I didn't even start a new thread) :P It's a very nice place even if you're not into this stuff :D Threads that helped me develop this:

 http://forum.43oh.com/topic/253-pwm-codes-and-timera/ PWM stuff